ucan-wg/invocation/README.md

 Thanks to [Philipp Krüger](https://github.com/matheus23/) for the enthusiastic feedback on the overall design and encoding.

 Thanks to [Christine Lemmer-Webber](https://github.com/cwebber) for the many conversations about capability systems and the programming models that they enable.

+Thanks to [Rod Vagg](https://github.com/rvagg/) for the clarifications on IPLD Schema implicits and the general IPLD worldview.